-- (2) Includes Common Shares held by Mr. Muller's spouse and Common Shares held by Frank Resource Holdings Inc., both of which, for the purposes of applicable securities laws, may be considered under the control or direction of Mr. Muller. - (3) Member of the Reserves and Environment Committee. - (4) Member of the Corporate Governance and Compensation Committee. - (5) Member of the Audit Committee. - (6) Includes Common Shares held by Black Spruce Merchant Capital Corp., which, for the purposes of applicable securities laws, may be considered under the control or direction of Mr. Mottahed.
+(2) Includes Common Shares held by Mr. Muller's spouse and Common Shares held by Frank Resource Holdings Inc., both of which, for the purposes of applicable securities laws, may be considered under the control or direction of Mr. Muller.

+(3) Member of the Reserves and Environment Committee.

+(4) Member of the Corporate Governance and Compensation Committee.

+(5) Member of the Audit Committee.